mysrcs/wruby/posts/useless-key.md

   <figcaption>The main inventory screen.
 Shows everything you need to know, only when you need it.
 (I can <i>hear</i> this screenshot...)</figcaption>
 </figure>

-I don't need to a visual element in the bottom corner showing me a list of "items" I can cycle through.
+I don't need a visual element in the bottom corner showing me a list of "items" I can cycle through.
 I don't want an ammo counter cluttering up my screen with information I only need to see in combat or while manually reloading.
 If those are pieces of information I need, I'll explicitly open and look for it.
 Don't make assumptions about what is important to me on screen.

 Capcom took this concept of less visual clutter even further in regards to **maps** and the character **health status**.